Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 As you can see, the *KurentoClient* is instantiated in this class as a Spring Bean.
 This bean is used to create **Kurento Media Pipelines**, which are used to add media capabilities to your applications.
-In this instantiation we see that a WebSocket is used to connect with Kurento Server, by default in the *localhost* and listening in the port 8888.
+In this instantiation we see that we need to specify to the client library the location of the Kurento Media Server.
+In this example, we assume it's located at *localhost* listening in port 8888.
+If you reproduce this tutorial you'll need to insert the specific location of your Kurento Media Server instance there.

 .. sourcecode:: java